Brazil is the 6th largest country in the world by population and one where 97% of internet users have messaging apps.

 This contrasts with the perception of things like email that is now seen in much the same way old fashion letters and snail-mail are seen: something not urgent, may be important, but likely spam.

-For younger generations, WhatsApp and other messaging tools have become not just “a” tool for communication but “the” tool.
+For younger generations, WhatsApp and other messaging tools have become not just “a” tool for communication but “the” tool for that.

 Danilo also pointed out that younger generations are having trouble using e-mail because they are simply not used to it, just like the generation that came before weren’t used to letter writing.

 Usually, young people would rather not contact a company than using an old fashion and unfamiliar tool.